Updated:

 Divisionalization

 The management should involve expatriates when setting goals and targets; the set targets should be attainable but should not be attained without making use of the company’s strength.
 The best way to come up with the right standards to follow is using persons who are familiar with the operations of the company as they can make informed decisions than central management who are not fully acquainted with the system.
 Other than engaging divisional managers in setting targets, they should be allowed greater freedom to make their works encouraging and promote invention and innovativeness.
 When divisionalization is attained, the company will be able to hold managers responsible for variances that might occur in their areas of management (Weygandt, Kimmel and Kieso,2009).
-With the new form of coming up with budgetary figures, the management should hold weekly or monthly basis meetings where they discuss any case of disparities; this will allow the management in minimizing budget variances (please see appendix 1 for sample strategic management model that can assist reduce variances).
+With the new form of coming up with budgetary figures, the management should hold weekly or monthly basis meetings where they discuss any case of disparities; this will allow the management in minimizing budget variances (please see picture below for sample strategic management model that can assist reduce variances).

 Engage employees in training and development courses